How to Get a Job as a Recreation and Fitness Worker

 What is the Job Like?

-The director of a recreation and parks program might work 40 hours from Monday through Friday, while a yoga instructor could teach classes every other day.
+The director of a recreation and parks program might work 40 hours Monday through Friday, while a yoga instructor could teach classes every other day.
 A camp counselor might only moonlight in that position a few weeks each summer; the rest of the year, he or she might pay the bills working as an insurance agent.
-The spectrum of work environments is just as diverse; some workers stay active while on campgrounds and around pools, fitness instructors keep their heart racing during class-time in a gymnasium, and directors manage the logistics of how recreation facilities run while mostly sitting behind a desk.
+The spectrum of work environments is just as diverse; counselors stay active while roaming campgrounds and lifeguarding at pools, fitness instructors keep their heart racing during class time in a gymnasium and directors manage the logistics of how recreation facilities run while mostly sitting behind a desk.